Marsupilami1/actors-ocaml/README.md

 #### Creating and writing

-You can create a promise with the `create` function, and fill it with `fill`.
+You can create a promise with the `create` function, it will return the promise with its resolver.
+To fill the promise with `v`, you need to call `Promise.resolve r v` on the resolver.
+You can fail a promise with `Promise.fail r exn`.

+The resolver should not be shared to other processes, this is the guarantee that only one thread is able to fulfill the promise.

-Trying to fill in the same promise twice raises a `Promise__Multiple_Write` error.
+Trying to fill in the same promise twice raises a `Promise__Multiple_Write` exception.

 #### Reading